 Currently, when not slogging through the night on the paper, I’m working on a film script about a couple trying an open relationship.
-The idea was taken from my last sitcom proposal — since that’s now dead in the water and I have lots of great characters and jokes with nowhere to go, I thought I’d stick them on the big screen instead.
+The idea is from my last sitcom proposal — but since that’s now dead in the water and I have lots of great characters and jokes with nowhere to go, I thought I’d stick them on the big screen instead.

 Films are very different beasts from TV shows, so I’m making a lot of changes.
 The scene below, for example, has been axed.
 In the film, the couple have been married for 10 years; in the sitcom pilot, they weren’t married — the idea was for Greta to suggest an open relationship just as Marcus was about to propose.
 And since Greta is a (wildly unsuccessful) bespoke poet, she’s decided to make the suggestion as only she can …

 I finished a poem!
 It’s called A Big Step.
 Would you like to hear it?

 Of course, babes.

 Ten years ago, I found a shoe.
 I liked the look of it;

 It pinched a bit to start with, but quite soon it stretched to fit.

 I love my shoe; I always will — I’m anxious to inform,